hojinYang/spotify_recSys_challenge_2018/readme.md

 ```console
 python main.py --dir sample --title
 ```
-4. Finally you can generate challenge submission candidates by using graph you get at the step above:
+4. Finally you can generate challenge submission candidates by using graph and DAE paramters you get at the steps above:
 ```console
 python main.py --dir sample --challenge
 ```
 **[note]**
-For all models, paramters are updated if the models' r-precision value increases.
+For all models, paramters are updated if the avearge of *update_seeds* r-precision score(s) increases.
 Our system calculates r-precision score every epoch.
 You must specify only one mode(dae, title, challenge) when you set argument of *main.py*.
-You can easily replace parameter pickle files(for DAE) and ckpt graph file(for title) with other paramters with same data format and shape.
+You can easily replace parameter pickle files(for DAE) and/or ckpt graph file(for title) with other directories, if both have same number of track & artist and same CNN filter shapes.
-If you want to check metrices score after replacing paramters with another one with the same shape, using *--testmode* is efficient:
+If you want to check metrices scores after replacing paramters with directory's, using *--testmode* is efficient:
 ```console
 # after replacing DAE pickle file from another folder #
 python main.py --dir sample --dae --testmode